css-modules/css-modules/docs/get-started.md

 ### Deku

 If you're using Deku, CSS Modules is an awesome fit. [deku-css-modules](https://github.com/StevenIseki/deku-css-modules) allows for easy integration of CSS Modules & Deku.

+### Ember

+If you're using Ember, [ember-css-modules](https://github.com/salsify/ember-css-modules) includes the usage of `local-class` attribute for easy integration of CSS modules & Ember.